jmoggridge/ottawabeaches/README.md

  **4. *Develop and test a predictive model***

   - *evaluate accuracy of the 'persistence model'*
+    - calculate sensitivity, selectivity, accuracy
   - *develop predictive model*
+    -
-    - *train predictive model / test predictive model*
+    - train predictive model / test predictive model
   -  *evaluate predictive model vs persistence model for accuracy*

   - a hypothetical generalized linear model for FIB using the negative binomial distribution:
      -  `glm.nb(FIB ~ previous FIB + rain + temperature + day of year + location + river activity)`

+  - look at the persistence model:
+    - 24-hr change statistics & summary table

  **5. *Integrate Predictive Tool into beach monitoring/notification program***

    - This will depend on whether the tool is shown to be accurate & useful first.
 Then it will depend on collaboration with the city and obtaining a small amount of funding to further develop/validate/implement the model.